CentauriSoldier/LuaEx/README.md

 ## 🅶🅴🆃🆃🅸🅽🅶 🆂🆃🅰🆁🆃🅴🅳 🚀
-In order to push all the code in **LuaEx** into the global environment, place the **LuaEx** folder into your package path and run the following code:
+To push **LuaEx** into the global environment, place the **LuaEx** folder into your package path and add the following line of code to your project:
 ```lua
 require("LuaEx.init");
 ```